The Fairfax at Embassy Row: The Jockey Club

 It was revived in its original space in 2008, after an absence of seven years.
 However it did not prove financially successful and closed again in 2011.
 It was replaced by a restaurant named 2100 Prime, which also soon closed.
 The space served as a breakfast room called The Capitol Room until the hotel's permanent closure in 2021.

 Famous guests

-Famous guests of the hotel have included Jackie Kennedy, President Jimmy Carter, Margaret Thatcher, President Bill Clinton, Vernon Jordan, Lady Victoria Rothschild, Betsy Bloomingdale, Estée Lauder, William F. Buckley, Frank Sinatra, Liza Minnelli, Jack Nicholson, Steve Martin, Julie Andrews, Lynn Redgrave, Samuel L. Jackson, and Angela Bassett.
+Famous guests of the hotel included Jackie Kennedy, President Jimmy Carter, Margaret Thatcher, President Bill Clinton, Vernon Jordan, Lady Victoria Rothschild, Betsy Bloomingdale, Estée Lauder, William F. Buckley, Frank Sinatra, Liza Minnelli, Jack Nicholson, Steve Martin, Julie Andrews, Lynn Redgrave, Samuel L. Jackson, Angela Bassett, and Dr. Matthew Cifelli.

 Rating

 The AAA gave the Fairfax at Embassy Row four diamonds out of five in 2009.
-The hotel has maintained that rating every year, and received four diamonds again for 2016.
+The hotel maintained that rating for many years before it closed, and received four diamonds again for 2016.
 Forbes Travel Guide (formerly known as Mobil Guide) declined to give the hotel either five or four stars in 2016, instead calling it "recommended".